 Keswick hunts mid‐September through mid‐March each Monday, Wednesday and Saturday.
 Hunting is by invitation only from the Masters.
 The attire is ratcatcher during the week and formal attire on the weekends and designated holidays.
 Keswick adheres to the traditional rules of fox hunting as described in a booklet entitled Riding to Hounds in America.
 An Introduction for Fox Hunters, by William P. Wadsworth, MFH.
 Copies of this may be purchased from The Chronicle of the Horse.

-Keswick has two Masters of Fox Hounds.
-The Masters are elected annually by the voting membership.
-A full time professional Huntsman, professional Whipper-In and professional Kennelman maintain the hounds, the Huntsman’s horses and the hunt country.
+Keswick has three Masters of Fox Hounds.
+The Masters are elected every five years by the voting membership.
+A full-time professional Huntsman, professional Whipper-In, and professional Kennelman maintain the hounds, the Huntsman’s horses and the hunt country.

 Keswick Hunt Club is involved with numerous charitable events throughout the year.
 The annual Blessing of the Hounds takes place each Thanksgiving at Grace Church, the offering and all capping fees of the day directed to church outreach.
 In addition, the club supports local county fairs, steeplechase races, farm tours, and Virginia Horse Council legislative outings.

 Thanksgiving is the time of year we stop and give thanks to all who have helped the Hunt Club and those especially who have worked to improve our sport of mounted fox hunting.
 “Colors” are often regarded as a badge of honor and as such are awarded this festive day to those members that have helped in the hunt field above and beyond the desire to fox hunt.
 Colors are worn with pride not only on formal meets but also formal dinners and dances where the invitation offers “Scarlet if convenient.”